Balram-class tugboat

-The Balram class of tugboats is a series of service watercraft built by Goa Shipyard Limited for the Indian navy.
+The Balram class of tugboats were a series of service watercraft built by Goa Shipyard Limited for the Indian navy.
 Each tug in the class has a rated capacity of 20 tonnes bollard pull.
 They are powered by twin Kirloskar SEMT-Pielistick (8PA4 V200) of total 3200 hp.
 They are also fitted with three monitors for fire fighting.
-INS Bajrang and INS Balram are stationed at Mumbai.
+INS Bajrang and INS Balram were stationed at Mumbai.